Skip to content

 Parallel to sketching, visual references and previous projects were analysed to understand how similar concepts were translated into physical and interactive systems.

-are collected and will be progressively linked or added as PDFs to the repository.
+are collected and will be progressively linked or added to the references and research list.

 Design & Fabrication